TomerEpshtein/robotics_project/docs.md

 You should select the scene you want to run the extension about.
 Then you should select the <em>prm_2_minlen.py</em> as the planner file.

-You must give parameter of how many *landmarks* the algorithm will create.
+You must give a parameter of how many *landmarks* the algorithm will create.
-These must be a positive number, e.g. 300.
+It must be a positive number, e.g. 300.
-<br/>If you pass only the number of *landmarks*, then the default *chunk_size*
+<br/>If you only pass the number of *landmarks*, then the default *chunk_size*
 will be used is 4.

 If you want to use other *chunk_size*, you should pass the parameter like:
 <br/>
 <p align="center">num_landmarks,chunk_size</p>

-For example 300,5 means that the number of
-*landmarks* will be 300
-and *chunk_size* will be 5.
+For example if you pass 300,5 then it means that the number of *landmarks* will be 300 and *chunk_size* will be 5.